-A credit union is registered under the Friendly Societies and Credit Unions Act 1982.
+A credit union is incorporated under the Friendly Societies and Credit Unions Act 1982.

 A credit union is a member-owned co-operative financial organisation set up to provide savings and loan facilities for its members.
 A common bond must exist among the members, for example, residing in a particular geographical location or being employed by a particular employer.
 Members invest their savings and receive a dividend.

-No person, society or body corporate can carry on business as a credit union without being registered under section 98(1) of the Friendly Societies and Credit Unions Act 1982.
+No person can carry on business as a credit union without being incorporated under section 98(1) of the Friendly Societies and Credit Unions Act 1982.